cdli-gh/cdli-gh.github.io/pages/research/research_introduction.md

 Creating a new issue on github uses a template that contains keywords which will enable displaying the issue on the Gantt chart.

 ### MTAAC Project
 All tasks that directly affect MTAAC will go in this repository.
-Visualization and mirroring of the CDLI servers will live here too.
+Virtualization and mirroring of the CDLI servers will live here too.

 Tasks (in the form of GitHub issues): <https://github.com/cdli-gh/mtaac_work/issues>
 Kaban board of the issues: <https://waffle.io/cdli-gh/mtaac_work>